compmem/smile/docs/smile_states.rst

     exp.run()

 As shown above, the default state of an experiment is a :py:class:`~smile.state.Serial` state in which all of the states initialized between `exp = Experiment()` and `exp.run()` are children.

 For more details, see the :py:class:`~smile.state.Serial` docstring.

 Parallel State
 --------------

-A :py:class:`~smile.state.Parallel` state is a state that has children and runs those children simultaneously with each other, which we call parallel.
+A :py:class:`~smile.state.Parallel` state is a parent state that has children and runs those children simultaneously.
+This means that all of the children inside a *Parallel* state will start at the exact same time.
 The key to a *Parallel* state is that it will not end unless all of its children end.
 Once it has no more children running, the current state will schedule its own end call, allowing the next state to run.